top of page

 Jun 20, 20253 min read

-What Is a Good PSAT Score?
-(By Grade, Goal, and Why Most Students Get It Wrong)
+What Is a Good PSAT Score in 2026?
+(By Grade, Percentile, and Goal)

-The term “good PSAT score” can mean different things depending on your grade and goals.
-A score that’s impressive for a 10th grader might fall short for an 11th grader aiming for National Merit recognition .
+The term "good PSAT score" can mean different things depending on your grade and goals.
+A score that's impressive for a 10th grader might fall short for an 11th grader aiming for National Merit recognition.
 It gets even more confusing when comparing across different versions of the test, like PSAT 8/9, PSAT 10, and PSAT/NMSQT, since each has its own scoring scale and purpose.
-IvyStrides help students decode what their PSAT score really means.
-In our SAT Fall batch we prepar
+IvyStrides helps students decode what their PSAT score really means.
+In our programs, we prepare stud

 Hemant Attray